Farm Household Allowance

 If your water asset is security for a loan, we’ll consider this.
 You’ll need to provide evidence of the loan.

-Liquid assets waiting periods will not be applied to FHA claims granted on or after 5 April 2017.
+Liquid assets waiting periods will not apply to FHA claims granted on or after 5 April 2017.

-Ordinary Waiting Periods will not be applied to FHA claims granted on or after 5 April 2017.
+Ordinary Waiting Periods will not apply to FHA claims granted on or after 5 April 2017.

 The time you spend waiting doesn’t count as part of your 3 years of entitlement to Farm Household Allowance.